uw-dims/dims-swplan/docs/source/commercializationplan.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Conversations have taken place with other "stealth-mode" computer security
-companies, both in Washington state and other states.
+companies, both in Washington state and elsewhere.
 Because of non-disclosure
 agreements, they will not be directly named here.
 The discussions have involved
 the possibility of using and contributing back to the DIMS open source code
 products, using them to complement internally-developed commercial products